pivotal-cf/cf-rabbitmq-release/README.md

 release being tested and deploy.
 The deployment should fail if the tests fail.
 The tests we use can be found in the [test release repo](https://github.com/pivotal-cf/cf-rabbitmq-test-release).

-### Integration Tests
-Integration tests require this release to be deployed into a BOSH director (see [Deploying section above](#deploying)).

-To run integration tests do `bundle exec rake spec:integration`.